 Academic Memoirs or Trajectories.
-First, ARRUF is encouraging its members to prepare academic memoirs or intellectual trajectories that now lead into the highpoint of their lives.
+First, ARRUF is encouraging its members to prepare academic memoirs or intellectual trajectories that lead into the highpoint of their lives.
 June Ferrill, who lives in Santa Fe, is leading the Academic Memoirs Project and the Writers Gatherings.
-June will be in Houston for a special face-to-face session on March 22nd.
-The session will be held from 9:30 a.m. to noon in Fondren 412, followed by lunch.
-Examples of academic memoirs are posted in the MEMBERS section.
+June comes to Houston for a special face-to-face session twice a year..
+The sessions will be held in Fondren 412, followed by lunch..
 Materials for current members' "Profiles" are also being collected and put up in the MEMBERS section.
-Reply to ARRUF.firstname.lastname@example.org for a spot in this project!
+Reply to ARRUF.email@example.com for a spot in this project!

 As part of this effort, the Benefits and Privileges Committee has been collecting survey data on how departments and deans believe retired faculty may contribute to the missions of departments and schools, creating VALUE FOR RICE.
 The Interim Report is here.

 Books We Love Project.
 On the second Friday of each month, everyone is welcome to attend the discussion at 3 p.m. in Fondren 412.
 Each time two members will discuss books they love--either ones they have donated to the ARRUF collection or ones that are available in Fondren Library.
 Hearing what books influenced a scholar gives us insight into one another's career and world view.
 Wine and cheese fuel the flow of ideas.